Algeria votes in parliamentary elections amid disillusionment, repression | DW | 12.06.2021

 Saturday's polling was due to close at 7 pm local time with results due in coming days.

-Deploring pre-election clampdowns that saw seven leading dissidents and journalists detained, Said Salhi, deputy head of the Algerian League for the Defense of Human Rights (LADDH) said "these elections have no democratic value."
+Deploring pre-election clampdowns that saw seven leading dissidents and journalists detained last Thursday, Said Salhi, deputy head of the Algerian League for the Defense of Human Rights (LADDH) said "these elections have no democratic value."

 "These arrests mark a chilling escalation in the Algerian authorities' clampdown on the rights to freedom of expression and associated," Amnesty International said, adding that more than 200 people had been detained.